GitMirroring/gnuboot/site/news/libreboot202111xx.md

 % Leah Rowe
 % 9 November 2021

+**UPDATE on 16 November 2021:**

+**I've received reports on IRC that SpeedStep is broken in the Libreboot 20210522 release, on some GM45 laptops; W500 and T400 have been reported.**

+**Since the release I'm working on is based heavily on 20210522, I'm holding back the Libreboot release to get this fixed.**

+The original article, prior to the above update, is as follows:

 Rapid progress is being made on the next release of Libreboot.
 The overall goal of this upcoming release is stability; development was intentionally frozen after the Libreboot 20210522 testing release, to allow time for people to submit